-Jean-Pierre ChauvinOakville, Ontario, Canada
+Jean-Pierre Chauvin Oakville, Ontario, Canada

-Shares: 66,000 (1) Options: 100,000

-Jean-Pierre Chauvin, Director of Khan, Chairman of the Compensation Committee, has over 30 years of experience in the mining and construction industries.
-Since January 2009, Mr. Chauvin has been retired.
+Shares: 66,000(1) Options: 200,000 Jean-Pierre Chauvin, Director of the Corporation, Chairman of the Compensation Committee, has over 30 years of experience in the mining and construction industries.
+Mr. Chauvin also serves as a director of Macusani Yellowcake Inc. Since January 2009, Mr. Chauvin has been retired.
 From July 2006 to January 2009, Mr. Chauvin has served as Chief Operating Officer of Globestar Mining Corp. and was promoted to President in October 2006.
 Prior to March 2006, he was President, Chief Executive Officer and a Director of Patricia Mining Corporation, having assumed these positions in 2004.
 Since 2001, Mr. Chauvin has also acted as President and Senior Consultant of Chauvin Engineering Ltd., based in Oakville, Ontario.
 This company consults in the mining industry focusing on operational reviews and feasibility studies.
-Prior to 2001, he has served as a Director of Battle Mountain Canada Ltd., Crown Butte Resources Ltd., the Mining Association of Canada and the Ontario Mining Association.
+Prior to 2001, he has served as a Director of Battle Mountain Canada Ltd.,

+Crown Butte Resources Ltd., the Mining Association of Canada and the Ontario Mining Association.
 Mr. Chauvin has also served as General Manager of Canadian Operations for Battle Mountain Gold Co.
 Mr. Chauvin is an engineer holding a B.Sc. in Mining Engineering from Queen's University.

-- Director since July 19, 2005 - Committee memberships: Compensation (Chair); Special(3); Technical Advisory - Meetings attended: Board 9 of 9 regular; Compensation Committee -3 of 3; Technical Advisory Committee - 2 of 2 - Independent
+- Director since July 19, 2005 - Committee memberships: Compensation (Chair); Audit and Finance(7); Strategic Review(5) - Meetings attended: Board 13 of 13 regular; Audit and Finance Committee - 1 of 1; Compensation Committee - 3 of 3; - Independent